-The filter cartridge must be replaced at least every 12 months.
+The filter cartridge must be replaced at least every 12 months, or when water flow from the filtered water faucet is too slow for convenience.

 - Place a container beneath the filter to catch any water remaining in the waterlines during filter removal. - Twist the filter cartridge counter-clockwise (to the left) about one-quarter turn, then pull it down and out of the filter socket.
-(A spring-loaded valve inside the filter socket will block water from flowing out of the socket when the filter cartridge is removed). - Insert a new filter cartridge up into the filter socket as far as possible and twist it clockwise (to the right) one-quarter turn until it stops. - Discard the first two batches of ice cubes to avoid consuming carbon dust or particles that may have been present in the new filter cartridge. - See "Winterization Procedure" at the end of this section for further information.
+(A spring-loaded valve inside the filter socket will block water from flowing out of the socket when the filter cartridge is removed). - Insert a new filter cartridge up into the filter socket as far as possible and twist it clockwise (to the right) one-quarter turn until it stops.

+- Discard the first two batches of ice cubes to avoid consuming carbon dust or particles that may have been present in the new filter cartridge. - See "Winterization Procedure" at the end of this section for further information.